emoon/minifb/README.md

 If `title` is `NULL` or empty, MiniFB uses `"minifb"` as the effective window/canvas title.

+The title is UTF-8 on every backend.
+One that is not valid UTF-8 is reported once in the log, and every non-ASCII byte is dropped from it.

 If both `MFB_WF_FULLSCREEN` and `MFB_WF_FULLSCREEN_DESKTOP` are provided, `MFB_WF_FULLSCREEN` takes precedence.

 `mfb_update_ex()` returns `MFB_STATE_INVALID_BUFFER` if: